 Will you still be looking after me if I'm on PIFU and don't initiate an appointment?

 Yes, you will still have follow-up appointments with us.
-We will arrange a follow-up appointment to check that your condition is still stable.
-If you are regularly seen in the CPAP clinic, we will arrange a review.
+We will arrange a follow-up appointment after a year to check that your condition is still stable.